electrode-io/electrode-native/docs/cli/cauldron/add/dependencies.md

 ## `ern cauldron add dependencies <dependencies..>`
 #### Description
 * Add one or more new native dependencies to a target native application version container (Cauldron)
-* Generate and publish a new Container version
+* Create and publish a new Container version

 #### Syntax
 `ern cauldron add dependencies <dependencies..>`